José Paniagua: Early career

+Major League Baseball

-Paniagua made his major league debut on April 5, 1996, defeating the Cincinnati Reds, as the Expos needed a starter to replace the injured Carlos Pérez.
+Paniagua made his Major League Baseball (MLB) debut on April 5, 1996, defeating the Cincinnati Reds, as the Expos needed a starter to replace the injured Carlos Pérez.
 However, the Expos sent him back to the minor leagues later that month, when Perez returned.
 In 22 games for the Expos in 1996 and 1997, Paniagua pitched to a 3–6 win–loss record with a 5.74 earned run average.

-The Tampa Bay Devil Rays selected Paniagua from the Expos in the 1997 Major League Baseball expansion draft.
+The Tampa Bay Devil Rays selected Paniagua from the Expos in the 1997 MLB expansion draft.
 Later that offseason, the Seattle Mariners selected Paniagua from waivers.
 Paniagua spent most of the 1998 season with the Tacoma Rainiers, the Mariners' Class AAA affiliate, which play in the Pacific Coast League.
 He received a promotion to the Mariners in August, joining the Mariners' bullpen as a relief pitcher.

 On December 16, 2001, the Mariners traded Paniagua with Brian Fuentes and Denny Stark to the Colorado Rockies for Jeff Cirillo.
 Though the Rockies intended to send Paniagua to the Detroit Tigers for Shane Halter, the trade fell apart.
 On March 25, 2002, the Rockies traded Paniagua to the Detroit Tigers for Víctor Santos and Ronnie Merrill.
 The Tigers released Paniagua during September.

 Paniagua signed as a free agent with the Devil Rays in February 2003, but was released in March.
 He played for the Rojos del Águila de Veracruz in the Mexican League, until the Chicago White Sox purchased him on August 26, 2003.
 He appeared in one game with the White Sox, on September 9.
 Paniagua entered the game with a six-run lead in the ninth inning.
-He proceeded to give up 4 earned runs on 3 hits and a walk in 1/3 of an inning.
+He proceeded to allow four earned runs on three hits and a walk in 1/3 of an inning.
 He then was pulled from the game by manager Jerry Manuel.
 On his way to the dugout, he started arguing with umpire Mark Carlson, who ejected him.
 Paniagua responded by giving Carlson the finger.
-The White Sox released him the next day.
-Although he expressed remorse for his actions in a meeting with Manuel and general manager Kenny Williams, it wasn't enough to save his job; Williams said that he could understand Paniagua was somewhat rusty, but felt that "the loss of composure at a crucial time or situation is just something we can’t tolerate."
+Although he expressed remorse for his actions in a meeting with Manuel and general manager Kenny Williams, the White Sox released him the next day; Williams said that he could understand Paniagua was somewhat rusty, but felt that "the loss of composure at a crucial time or situation is just something we can’t tolerate."

+Later career

-Paniagua hasn't pitched in the majors since.
-He signed with the New York Mets in January 2007, but was released in March.
+Paniagua signed with the New York Mets in January 2007, but was released in March.
 The San Diego Padres signed him in July; he was granted free agency in October.
 He also saw time in the Florida Marlins and Pittsburgh Pirates organizations.

 Paniagua split 2008 in independent league baseball between the St. George RoadRunners of the Golden Baseball League and the Long Island Ducks of the Atlantic League of Professional Baseball.